To aid the process of creating reproducible experiments, we have

 of existing experiments and packs all the components necessary to

 reproduce the results in different environments.
-The system will be
+The system was

 demonstrated at SIGMOD 2013